RTEMS/rtems-docs/c-user/configuring_a_system.rst

     Message Queues that can be concurrently active.

 NOTES:
     This object class can be configured in unlimited allocation mode.
+You have to account for the memory used to store the messages of each message queue, see :ref:`CONFIGURE_MESSAGE_BUFFER_MEMORY`.

 .. index:: CONFIGURE_MAXIMUM_BARRIERS